5-year-old boy revived after boat capsizes off San Francisco

 - FINAL: Huskies snap 12-game losing streak vs. Ducks with 70-21 blowout victory over Oregon

-- Republicans tell Trump to quit, billionaire vows to press on VIEW

-Photographs posted on social media showed youths and adults barefoot and wrapped in thick gray blankets on shore after being rescued.
+Video and photographs posted on social media showed people floating near a capsized boat while good Samaritans threw red life vests into the water.
+Other photographs shoed youths and adults barefoot and wrapped in thick gray blankets on shore after being rescued.
 The boat was fully submerged in the water.

 Fisherman David Griffiths told the San Francisco Chronicle he tossed life jackets to the people in the water.
 He was taking off his shoes and getting ready to jump in when the first rescue teams arrived, Griffiths said.